BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Methodology

 \section{Methodology}

-In this section, we reconsider the design of the TAD pipeline by strictly following the basic principles of simplicity, efficient training, and being free of complex pre-processing.
-Specifically, we present a modular design for the TAD framework, which is composed of data sampling (augmentation), backbone design, neck construction, and detection head.
-Each component has its own function, and they could be easily integrated together to yield a simple TAD framework.
-For each component, we investigate the basic options and perform extensive studies to figure out the optimal configurations, termed as {\bf BasicTAD}.
-Based on the BasicTAD, we further present some effective and simple extensions with the core idea of preserving rich information in backbone and neck design.
-The resulting TAD framework is denoted by {\bf BasicTAD Plus}.
+In this section, we reconsider the TAD pipeline design by focusing on simplicity, efficient training, and eliminating complex pre-processing steps.
+We present a modular TAD framework consisting of four key components: data sampling (augmentation), backbone design, neck construction, and detection head.
+These components can be seamlessly integrated to yield a simple and efficient TAD framework.
+For each component, we explore the basic options to determine the optimal configuration, resulting in the {\bf BasicTAD} framework.
+Additionally, we make minimal modifications to the BasicTAD framework by proposing three new design principles and creating an improved version of {\bf PlusTAD}.
+Thanks to the straightforward design of both BasicTAD and PlusTAD, both frameworks enjoy end-to-end training and fully unleash the power of representation learning for the TAD task.